tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

   * 'graph' and 'IO' interface with a Human
 * The Kernel has two classes of jobs, one static and one dynamic:
   1. the static is to abstract away every hardware device and in the meantime provide data-structures to access and control them
-    * approximately every HW device class corresponds to a kernel subsystem and a main data structure
+    * approximately every HW device class corresponds to a kernel subsystem and a main data structure (see table below)
+    * the abstraction layers are from the lowest to highest: firmware -> device driver -> logical level -> virtual level -> system call
+    * a relevant job is to provide caches and buffers for read/writes between subsystems (eg Memory <> Storage)
+    * IPC, concurrency, user management and other functionalities (which?) are made possible by using the above data structures
+  2. the dynamic is to schedule the running processes, to respond to interrupts or exceptions and possibly to monitor the whole system function through logging.
+These functions are considered the only logic that the kernel performs
+* The user (either root or regular) executes binaries/applications and uses libraries while being in an environment (opened files, sockets etc)

 |HW      | Subssytem  | Data Struct |
 |:---:   |:---:       |:---:        |
 |CPU     | Scheduler  | `task`      |